msankhala/cowsayfun/README.md

 sudo apt-get install fortune cowsay
 ```

-> You can add this script to your bash config file.(i.e. ~/.bashrc or ~/.bash_profile) to print forturn quote with random cowsay character each time you login to shell.
+> You can add this script to your bash config file.(i.e. ~/.bashrc or ~/.bash_profile) to print fortume quote with random cowsay character each time you login to shell.
 Have Fun :)